Simply copy and paste the following command line in your terminal to create your first Strapi project.

-React JS has a plethora of features that make it a good choice to use for IoT projects.
-Here are some features that show the usefulness of React JS for IoT.
+React has a plethora of features that make it a good choice to use for IoT projects.
+Here are some features that show the usefulness of React for IoT.

-The projects in React JS have a structure based on composition rather than inheritance.
-The compositional structure of React JS has its own advantages.
+The projects in React have a structure based on composition rather than inheritance.
+The compositional structure of React has its own advantages.

 It makes it easy for you to create lean and small components.
 You can leverage these components to develop more functionality on top of them.